pymupdf/PyMuPDF/docs/recipes-text.rst

 How to Request Text Alignment ................................

-This examples combines multiple requirements:
+This example combines multiple requirements:

 * Rotate the text by 90 degrees anti-clockwise.
 * Use a font from package `pymupdf-fonts <https://pypi.org/project/pymupdf-fonts/>`_.
 You will see that the respective CSS definitions are a lot easier in this case.